Function definitions

 Contained in the ill-conditioned - ill-conditioned function group.

-F42: Sum of Different Powers/Rastrigin
+F42: Sum of different powers/Rastrigin

 Combination of the sum of different powers functions (f14 in the bbob suite) and the Rastrigin function (f15 in the bbob suite).